zguo47/cs123-hw1-2-raster/submission-filter.md

 |                         Load `fun_images/andy.jpeg`.
 Select "Scale" and set **x to 1.00 and y to 1.40**.
 Click "Apply Filter".
 Save the image to `student_outputs/andy_2.png`                         |       ![expected_outputs/andy_2.png](expected_outputs/andy_2.png)       |           ![Place andy_2.png in student_outputs folder](amongus/andy_2.png)           |

 ## Design Choices
+I separate out functions for scale from blur and edge detection just for the convenience of debugging.
+Blur and edge detection shares the same convolve function, using a boolean as an indicator to check whether use the input image or the RGBA float image stored earlier.

 ## Collaboration/References
+Huge thanks to all the TAs!

 ## Known Bugs
+N/A

 ## Extra Credit
+N/A